 What Is the Domestic Adoption Cost?

 There is no one universal fee for adoption.
-In order to fully understand the domestic adoption cost, you’ll need to do research about your state, agency, lawyer fees, etc.
+To fully understand the domestic adoption cost, you’ll need to research your state, agency, lawyer fees, etc.

 According to U.S. News, “The Child Welfare Information Gateway, a U.S. government-funded adoption information service, estimates that the average U.S. adoption costs $8,000 to $40,000.
 If you’re adopting a child from another country, the range is $15,000 to $30,000.
 If you’re adopting through foster care, which generally involves becoming the parent of an older child, the cost is much lower: zero to $2,500.”
 Read the full article here.